 These Easy Nut-Free Florentine Cookies dipped in Dark Chocolate are the Cookies Recipe you didn’t know you needed in your life… but won’t be able to live without anymore!
-Chewy yet crunchy, sweet and bitter, they are the best little sweet treat for the Holiday season – and the rest of the year!
+Chewy yet crunchy, sweet and bitter, they are the best little sweet treat for Christmas and the Holiday season – and the rest of the year!

 I have a confession to make… Before my friend asked me for some florentine biscuits, I had never even tasted Florentines.
 And now I can officially say: they rocked my world!